 Migrating customer account logins and passwords

 When we migrate the customer to ReCharge, we also create the customer profiles in Shopify.
 That doesn't create the login and password itself, just the email record for their login.
 Shopify doesn't have an easy way to import passwords, due to security reasons.
 Customers tend to re-use their passwords, this is what makes it a security constraint.
 However, you can then use Shopify to send out mass invites to your customers.
-If a customer account has already been created in Shopify at the time of the ReCharge migration, our system will automatically find the existing account with the matching email and connect it.
+If a customer profile has already been created in Shopify at the time of the ReCharge migration, our system will automatically find the existing profile with the matching email and connect it.

 Notifications sent to imported customers